 - Take a less stressful approach to the holiday meal.
 Often, preparing for and cooking the meal can be one of the biggest stressors during the holiday season.
 Reduce the amount of stress by doing a family-style pitch in, where everyone brings a side dish or dessert, and you only worry about the main course.
 Or try assigning each member a “shift” to be in the kitchen preparing, having a non-traditional dinner such as a big pot of chili or pasta or going out to eat.
 A number of restaurants offer great holiday meal deals or take out.

-Check out theManaging Conversations When You Disagree Politically article for more detail and our Art With Friends Boxes to pre-plan an activity!
+Check out theManaging Conversations When You Disagree Politically article for more detail.
 Happy holidays!